We recommend that everyone follow these prevention practices:

 - Avoid touching your eyes, nose, or mouth with unwashed hands

-- Clean your hands often by washing them with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer that contains 60%–95% alcohol.
+- Clean your hands often by washing them with soap and water for at least 20 seconds or using an alcohol-based hand sanitizer that contains 60%–95% alcohol, when soap and water are not readily available.
 Soap and water should be used if hands are visibly dirty

 - It is especially important to clean hands after going to the bathroom; before eating; and after coughing, sneezing or blowing your nose